timglabisch/timglabisch.github.io/_posts/2014-04-16-intellij-quickfix-extension.md

 }
 ```

-if you chose the Fix in IntelliJ the invoke method is called.
+if you choose the fix in IntelliJ the invoke method is called.
 in the invoke method you have to make sure that you're in a thread that is allowed to change the ast.

-in the run command we are able to create a new constructor.
+in the run command we are able to create the new constructor.
 the PhpPsiUtil will help you to find the first child element of the class with the content "{".
 you should use the psiViewer plugin to find elements in the ast.